Health & safety management standards

 Under the Health and Safety at Work Act 1974, businesses are required to provide “information, instruction, training and supervision as is necessary to ensure, the health and safety at work of employees.”

-Site health and safety inductions are a legal requirement, and each person should receive a site induction at every new site they work on.
+Site health & safety induction training is a legal requirement, and each person should receive a site induction at every new site they work on.
 Inductions are a great way to provide employees with the site specific health and safety rules and requirements, and any particular hazards they need to be aware of.
 Legislation includes: – Health and Safety at Work etc. Act 1974 and Management of Health and Safety Regulations 1999.

-Employers should include essential health and safety training not just for new staff, but contractors and site visitors; plus ongoing and refresher training for other staff.
+Employers should include essential health & safety induction training not just for new staff, but contractors and site visitors; plus ongoing and refresher training for other staff.

-A health & safety management system should take the form of either:
+A health & safety induction training management system should take the form of either: